 If you plan on doing one or any of them, you will need to pre-book just to make sure you have and space and to get back in time.
 You wont be able to do all of the activities, but you should be able to do one or two of them

-I hope this was helpful, and i really hope you enjoy New Zealand when you come, there is so much to see and do, you and your family will love it here!! over 7 years ago
+I hope this was helpful, and i really hope you enjoy New Zealand when you come, there is so much to see and do, you and your family will love it here!! almost 8 years ago

 Thank you Melesh.